jzkime/cbh-take-home-project/Ticket_Breakdown.md

 ## Your Breakdown Here
 api - where .POST and .GET requests are broadly created<br/>
-middleware - called in the api to check for validity, and that check against the model responses<br/>
+middleware - called in the api to check for information validity, and to check against the responses from the model<br/>
-model - files that interact with the database<br/>
+model - file that interact with the database<br/>

 #### Ticket 1